New brain zaps could lift postpartum depression in days

 Summary

 This study tests whether a quick form of brain stimulation called SAINT can reduce symptoms of postpartum depression better than a fake treatment.
 It will include 192 women who are up to 12 months after giving birth and whose depression hasn't improved with standard care.
-The main goal is to see if SAINT leads to a meaningful drop in depression severity within just five days.
+The main goal is to see if SAINT leads to a meaningful drop in depression severity within just a few days.

 Get updates